math2001/FileManager/docs/references/aliases.md

 | `project`           | `C:\Users\math\AppData\Roaming\Sublime Text 3\Packages\User\Projects\FileManagerDocs.sublime-project` |
 | `platform`          | `Windows`                                                                                             |

-Here, the values are the ones I get when, as you can see, I'm editing this page (`Aliases.md`), I'm on Windows, the project name is `FileManagerDocs.sublime-project` etc...

-So, in my case I could just type `$packages/` and it'd be replaced by `C:\Users\math\AppData\Roaming\Sublime Text 3\Packages`!
+You can just type `$packages` and it's the *exact* same.
 Sounds good?
-Then keep reading!
+Then keep reading

+!!! note
+    The values are the ones I get when, as you can see, I'm editing this page (`Aliases.md`), I'm on Windows, the project name is `FileManagerDocs.sublime-project` etc...

 So, the table above shows all the aliases you have access to by default when you use any input shown by FileManager.